mikqmas/cointracker-demo/Readme.md

 | React-Testing-Library          | DOM and React component test helper |

-Misc:
+### Misc:
 | Technology     | Notes                         |
 |----------------|-------------------------------|
 | Insomnia          | This or POSTMAN, helps with API work |

-Futher things to discuss, future implementations:
+## Further Thoughts
+- Caching API call results
-Security: Store passwords securely by hashing them and never store plain text passwords.
+- Security: Store passwords securely by hashing them and never store plain text passwords.
-Scalability: Ensure your schema can scale as the number of users and wallets grows.
+- Scalability: Ensure your schema can scale as the number of users and wallets grows.
 You might consider partitioning or sharding if needed.
-Backup and Recovery: Implement a robust backup and recovery strategy to prevent data loss.
+- Backup and Recovery: Implement a robust backup and recovery strategy to prevent data loss.

-Questions to answer:
+- Better validations: validating wallet address

 - DB - why SQLite
 - API - REST vs GraphQL
 - automation - CI/CD using Jenkins - build on deploy, test suite